aroemers/crustimoney/README.md

 So the `:number` transformation above could be written as `(coerce [s] (parse-long s))`.
 It could also be written without the macro as `(fn [node text] (parse-long (success->text node text)))`.

-The `unite` macro creates a transformation function, by applying a function to the node's children, as seen with the `nil` (root node) transformer above.
+The `collect` macro creates a transformation function, by applying a function to the node's children, as seen with the `nil` (root node) transformer above.
-Instead of a function, `unite` can also take a binding vector and a body, as seen with the `:operation` transformer.
+Instead of a function, `collect` can also take a binding vector and a body, as seen with the `:operation` transformer.

 ## Writing your own combinator